iizukanao/picam/README.md

                           (default: 5.0)
                           If --verbose option is enabled as well, average value of Y is printed like y=28.0.
+      --wb <value>        Set white balance. <value> is one of:
+                            off: Disable exposure control
+                            auto: Automatic white balance control (default)
+                            sun: The sun provides the light source
+                            cloudy: The sun provides the light source through clouds
+                            shade: Light source is the sun and scene is in the shade
+                            tungsten: Light source is tungsten
+                            fluorescent: Light source is fluorescent
+                            incandescent: Light source is incandescent
+                            flash: Light source is a flash
+                            horizon: Light source is the sun on the horizon --metering <value>  Set metering type. <value> is one of:
+                            average: Center weight average metering (default)
+                            spot: Spot (partial) metering
+                            matrix: Matrix or evaluative metering
+                            backlit: Assume a backlit image
+      --evcomp <num>      Set Exposure Value compensation (-10..10) (default: 0) --shutter <num>     Set shutter speed in microseconds (default: auto).
+                          Implies --vfr.
-      -p, --preview       Display fullscreen preview
+      --iso <num>         Set ISO sensitivity (100..800) (default: auto) -p, --preview       Display fullscreen preview
       --previewrect <x,y,width,height>
                           Display preview window at specified position